How Much Do Casement Windows Cost? (2024 Guide)

 - Easy cleaning: Casement windows open fully, making the window’s interior and exterior easier to clean.

 - Ventilation: Turn the hand crank or push the window open to ventilate your home.
-The window’s angled design directs breeze into the home.
+The window’s angled design directs the breeze into the home.

 - Weather resistance: Casement windows are made of durable, long-lasting materials.
 Its design, which uses hinges and compression seals, keeps out water and moisture.